 Reporting any allegations of sexual harassment or sexual misconduct to any of the resources below will not result in an investigation without the consent of the student sharing the information, but will be forwarded to University Police anonymously for inclusion in the annual campus crime report.

-Office for Violence Prevention and Victim Assistance*
+The Office for Violence Prevention and Victim Assistance - VPVA

-326 Penn Street Campus Center – 2nd floor
+326 Penn Street Campus Center – 3rd floor

 VPVA offers counseling and advocacy services; educational programming; and training, consultation and policy development services to all Rutgers University-Camden students.
 VPVA supports student survivors and promotes prosocial bystander behaviors in an effort to encourage student success.With student survivors at the center of all that we do, we are committed to addressing and preventing interpersonal violence and helping to empower the Rutgers-Camden community to become a safer place to live and learn.